jacob-stone9554/jacob-stone9554/README.md

-- My name is Jacob Stone
+- Hi!
+My name is Jacob Stone
-- I'm a software developer!
-I specialize in web development.
+- I'm a full stack software engineer.
+I specialize in web development, but I do a little bit of everything!
-- I work with C#, ASP.NET Core, HTML, CSS, and JavaScript.
+- I primarily work with C#, ASP.NET Core, HTML, CSS, and JavaScript.
-- You can reach me at jacobmichaelstone@outlook.com
+- You can reach me at jacobmichaelstone@outlook.com, feel free to reach out!
 - Outside of writing code, I climb mountains in my free time :)

 <!---